 Routines or commonly experienced activities that occur frequently within a day and throughout the week are great opportunities for children to practice a variety of skills including identification, following directions, and use of appropriate vocabulary to label, comment and interact with the environment.
 Because these activities are experienced frequently, they support a child’s understanding of what is to be anticipated.
 This understanding helps children to practice routine language commonly encountered during each activity.
 Some great ways to build understanding and expression include having the child find an item, labeling it and talking about what it is and what it’s used for.
 This can be done during activities including brushing your teeth, making breakfast, getting ready for the day, bath and playtime and during meals.

-Talking and interacting face-to-face is how children learn to read facial expressions and interpret body language.
-These basic skills are essential to engaging with other children and with adults, developing empathy, and building lasting, rewarding relationships.
+Talking and interacting face-to-face helps children learn to read facial expressions and interpret body language.
+These basic skills are essential for engaging with other children and adults, developing empathy, and building lasting, rewarding relationships.

 While parents are taking on more roles with less of their village to help with their children it is important to not stress for worry if activities do not seem structured or planned.
 As you speak to your child throughout the day.
 Naturally occurring interactions, including hugs and kisses, all foster your child’s development.
 Sitting on the couch or floor and talking about their day, telling jokes, singing songs all have their place in supporting development.
 Try to meet your child at their level, limit external distractions and maintain eye contact.
 By acknowledging, addressing and responding to your child’s remarks you help support their expressive language development.
 Share your thoughts and feelings and support your child to do the same.

 So while the world is quickly changing our best advice is to keep talking during the day and use technology as a tool to educate and keep connections with those important people and activities.

 Here are a few tips to keeping the role of technology in your life in balance: